Insurance Coordinator Manual

 Effective dates of COBRA coverage

 COBRA coverage begins the first day after active coverage ends (no lapse in coverage is allowed).
-Enrollment is processed after EGID receives the first full premium payment, COBRA Qualifying Event Notice and COBRA Election Form.
+Enrollment is processed after EGID receives at least 90% of the first month’s premium, COBRA Qualifying Event Notice and COBRA Election Form.